 - Rest the tea for about 20 seconds.

-- After the first brew, you will get a lightly flavoured tea.
+- After the first brew, you will get a lightly flavored tea.
 Increase the steeping time with subsequent brews.
-By the 4th brew, you will have a cup of tea with a perfect strong flavour of Oolong.
+By the 4th brew, you will have a cup of tea with a perfect strong flavor of Oolong.

 Few Tips To Keep In Mind

-- Oolong Tea should not be steeped for too long since it may upset your stomach.
+- Oolong tea should be steeped for a short time since it may upset your stomach.
 The polyphenols found in the tea may react with the stomach causing indigestion.

 - The ideal time to drink Osmanthus Oolong Tea is 30-60 minutes after your meal.
 If you drink it immediately after eating, it may react with the food.

 - We advise you to drink the tea within 60-90 minutes of brewing.
-Letting it sit for too long may result in the loss of essential nutrients.
+Letting it sit for too long may result in losing essential nutrients.

 Osmanthus tea is unquestionably one of the most elegant teas that exist.
 Once in a while, trying a new tea variation can be a breath of fresh air.